 And I proceed to bang my head against the podium.

-But is anybody really surprised by their willful refusal to hear what she’s saying?
-Her anecdote shows the Christian bubble in its whole glory.
+Rachel Held Evans’ very own anecdote reveals the Christian bubble in its whole glory.
 It’s a whole lot easier to think about young people as dumb, vapid, shallow, or vain.
 It’s much easier to imagine that younger Christians just need to be entertained better, and then they’ll return in droves.
 Older Christians can easily dismiss younger ones by ignoring their real concerns and pushing bright shiny loud things at them in lieu of addressing those concerns, and they do it all the time.

 It’s a lot harder to think that maybe these young people are correctly perceiving the problems Christianity has, and are going to need a lot more than smoke machines, a cool youth minister, and a rockin’ rap beat to get them interested in a religion they are seeing, more and more, as overly politicized, whiny, oppressive, willfully ignorant, and delusional.

 I used to hear from Christian leaders that they weren’t super-worried about their young people leaving church because they were so sure the kids would return after they got married and had their own kids.
-I’m not hearing that assurance much at all anymore, now that it’s becoming abundantly clear that not only are a big number of these young people not getting married or having kids, but that once they do, they’re not necessarily returning to church like they might have done once.
+I’m not hearing that assurance much at all anymore.
+Instead, it’s becoming abundantly clear that not only are a big number of these young people not getting married or having kids, but that once they do, they’re not necessarily returning to church like they might have done once.

 So yes, Christian parents have every single reason to be downright panicky about their children.
 The traditional Bible wisdom tells them that if you train a child up the right way, when the child matures he or she will continue in that way, but we’re discovering nowadays that this is simply not true (another Bible verse found to be inaccurate?
 Say it ain’t so!).

-What to do, what to do?
+What to Do, What to Do?

 A seminary-trained friend of mine has said before “only shitty theology requires apologetics,” and nowhere does that seem more true than in this list.
 But this list does tell us something very important: